Natural Remedies for Lyme Disease

 - Weakness of the limbs

-But sometimes antibiotics fail to resolve the symptoms in up to 20 to 25% of patients treated for Lyme disease and they continue to remain sick or get worse even after the antibiotic treatment.
+But sometimes, antibiotics fail to treat the symptoms in up to 20%-25% of patients treated for Lyme disease, and they continue to remain sick or get worse even after the antibiotic treatment.

-Many patients may suffer debilitating effects of the disease necessitating the need for a novel treatment against bacteria Borrelia burgdorferi, the bacteria that causes Lyme disease.
-Hence many physicians have begun using natural methods such as good nutrition, supplements and herbal medicines to treat patients with Lyme disease.
+Many patients may suffer debilitating effects of the disease, necessitating the need for a novel treatment against B. burgdorferi.
+Hence, many physicians have begun using natural methods such as good nutrition, supplements, and herbal medicines to treat patients with Lyme disease.

 Chronic Lyme disease may make a person feel hopeless.
-But there are lots of alternative options and finding the one that suits the patient’s needs can help them to get better.
+But there are lots of alternative options, and finding the correct one that suits the patient’s needs can help them get better.

 - Acupuncture